İrem Altuğ: Life and career

-She started her career in the show business at the age of 7 when she was nominated the best commercial face in a national talent contest.
+She started her career in the show business at the age of 7 when she was nominated as the best commercial face in a national talent contest.
 She has done over 40 commercials and acted in various theater projects as a child actor through the years.
 Her first profession debut on silver screen was at 1989 by the film Karilar Kogusu in direction of Halit Refig.

 To develop her inspirations in acting, she started studying drama at Mimar Sinan University of Conservatory.
 In 2000, she moved to US and continued her education in the Theater Art Department of San Francisco State University.
 During her study in California, she has taken different roles in independent films.

 In Turkey she has starred in two crime investigation TV series called Seytan Ayrintida Gizlidi and Kayip Araniyor and two drama TV shows known as Ihlamurlar Altinda and Vazgec Gonlum.

 She made her second appearance on silver screen in 2006 by the period film of Semir Aslanyurek’s Eve Giden Yol 1914.
 Later on she starred in the comedy film Kirpi.
 She performed in the German-Turkish co-production TV film Murder in Bosphorus directed by Michael Kreindl.